V. S. Achuthanandan: Chief Minister of Kerala (2006–2011)

 In 2008, the Achuthanandan government proposed an International airport in Mattannur, Kannur.
 Two years later, Achuthanandan laid the foundation stone for the Kannur International Airport at the project site marking the formal commencement of construction activities on 17 December 2010 at a function attended by the then Civil Aviation Minister Praful Patel.

 In 2007, he ordered demolition of dozens of resorts and buildings in the Cardamom Hills (Munnar) to recover alleged encroachments on government forest land.
 In 2014 the Kerala High Court ruled that many of these demolitions were illegal, with no proper notice or appeal, and ordered the state to compensate and return land to affected resort owners.
-Achuthanandan, then opposition leader, unsuccessfully sought a review of that judgment.
+Achuthanandan, then opposition leader, unsuccessfully sought a review of that judgement.
 The High Court refused his petition in late 2015, upholding that the evacuations violated judicial process.
 Critics said the episode reflected poor planning and overreach in his anti-corruption crusade.

 In 2008, Achuthanandan's government approved the Kochi Metro rail project in a cabinet meeting held on 2 January 2008 and sent to the Central Government for ratification.

 In 2009 he publicly insisted that Pinarayi Vijayan withdraw as state secretary over the SNC-Lavalin corruption case.
 The party leadership viewed this as 'insubordination'.
 Achuthanandan was dropped again from the CPI(M) Politburo that year for “deviating from the party position”.